 Unfortunately, the government has failed to deal with the issue head-on.
 On behalf of salmon advocates, and with allies that include the State of Oregon and the Nez Perce tribe, Earthjustice has been challenging weak salmon protection plans.
 In 2005, Earthjustice won its most significant court ruling, which resulted in special spring and summer water releases to aid the migration of young salmon out to the ocean.

 More recently, in 2011 a federal judge agreed with Earthjustice's argument that the government's plan to ensure that dams don't kill huge numbers of fish was woefully inadequate.
-A new plan is expected in 2014.
+The government issued a revised plan in early 2014, but unfortunately it is yet another recycled version of earlier plans that the courts have rejected.
 Meanwhile, removal of the four especially damaging dams on the lower Snake River remains the path salmon experts have identified as the best and most cost-effective way to salmon recovery.

 Learn about communities sustained by salmon runs and the ongoing efforts to save the imperiled species.